 She likes to work closely with the family and friends of the person who has died.
 Her warm and reassuring manner helps those involved share their memories so that Hannah can build a personal ceremony that truly commemorates their life.

 Jane is an experienced celebrant who can help you to find the best way to say goodbye.
-She's committed to supporting and encouraging families and friends to play as active a role as they want and feel comfortable with throughout the funeral.
+She's committed to supporting and encouraging family and friends to play as active a role as they can throughout the funeral.

 Dave is a Humanist Celebrant and is registered with Humanists UK.
 Dave also works in the music world as a performer, teacher and conductor.
 His love of and knowledge of music is useful when devising ceremonies that best reflect individual wishes and tastes.

 Although he officiates at funerals from a non-religious perspective, he appreciates that some people are religious, so he is always willing to make time for a moment of private prayer.

 Emma specialises in highly bespoke ceremonies together with bereavement support.
 She will work with you to create a ceremony that celebrates the life of the person who has died, whilst acknowledging the extent of your loss, whatever your beliefs.

 Emma is also a grief counsellor and hypnotherapist.
 She trains celebrants in advanced bespoke celebrancy and mentors those in practice.
 In 2018 won the National Celebrant Award for influencing the wider professional of funeral celebrancy.